writercoder/storybook/docs/src/pages/testing/interaction-testing/index.md

 If you like to write your tests directly inside your stories, we also have an addon called [specs](https://github.com/mthuret/storybook-addon-specifications).

+Unfortunately this project is no longer maintained and does not appear to support the new CSF story format.

 ![Storybook Specs Addon](../static/specs-addon.png)

 With that, you can write test specs directly inside stories.